adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 * When a user clicks the *cancel* button, the browser will stop any in-flight requests.
 * When a user clicks a link, the browser will again, stop any in-flight requests and make a new request.

-As SPAs retrieve pages (or data for a page) via AJAX, there could be several requests in-flight.
+As SPAs retrieve whole (data for) pages with AJAX, there could be several requests in-flight.
 The first page request could finish last.
 And, a user may click (and therefore request) the same link twice.
 This is problematic because:

 - it's inefficient;
 - the user's data allowance could be eaten up unnecessarily; and